tfkhim/auto-backup/README.md

 * [ ] Look for code smells
 * [ ] Use static types with [mypy](http://www.mypy-lang.org/)
 * [ ] Use [MutMut](https://pypi.org/project/mutmut/) for mutation testing
-* [ ] GitHub Actions or Azure pipelie for continous integration
-    * Use different Python versions
-    * Use different operating system versions
 * [ ] Do some real E2E tests
     * Use a docker container to run a XMPP server
     * Map test config and directory structure into the container